ContextLab/knowledge-map-renders/README.md

 ### Camera Settings

-The camera position and target can be adjusted using the minimal `data/camera_settings.blend` file, which contains the terrain mesh, trajectories, and landmarks with simple materials for fast viewport navigation.
+The camera position and target can be manually adjusted using the minimal `data/camera_settings.blend` file, which contains the terrain mesh, trajectories, and landmarks with simple materials for fast viewport navigation.

 ![Blender camera settings scene](images/blender_screenshot.png)